EdinUser/YouTubeLocalHistory/README.md

 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
 3. Click "Load Temporary Add-on" and select the `manifest.json` file from the `dist/firefox` folder

-**Note**: Both extensions are now fully synced and use the same secure storage system with automatic migration from IndexedDB.
-Firefox users can enable Firefox Sync to automatically sync their history across devices.
+**Note**: Both extensions use the same secure storage system with automatic migration from IndexedDB.
+Firefox users can enable Firefox Sync to automatically sync their history across devices with real-time sync status indicators.

+## Community

+Join our [Telegram channel](https://t.me/+eFftKWGVvSpiZjZk) for updates, support, and discussions about YT re:Watch! 💬

 ## Storage System